AmritRaj23/data-journey-v2/Data-Simulator/README.md

 cd data-journey-v2/Data-Simulator
 ```

-Enter your GCP Project ID in `./config_env.sh` and set all necessary environment variables.
+Open Cloud Shell Editor and enter your GCP Project ID and GCP Region in `./config_env.sh` and set all necessary environment variables.

 ```
 source config_env.sh